 A Conestoga’s tarped trailer makes loading and unloading easier, saving time and money and making the overall shipping process more efficient.
 It also is still a protective shield against the roads and poor weather conditions.

 So, what does dry van mean?
 Dry van trailers are easily the most popular semi-trucks.
 Dry vans are called this because they can keep freight and products protected from road debris and elements like rain and snow.
-Dry vans are basically enclosed boxes designed to be loaded from the back, and in some rare circumstances, the side of the trailer.
+Dry vans are basically enclosed boxes designed to keep cargo protected and be loaded from the back.

 They differ from Conestoga trailers in that they have a hard shell, while a Conestoga cover can be opened.
 Another aspect of the trailer’s design is that it’s used in conjunction with a loading dock; the dry van trailer is backed up to the loading dock and loaded and unloaded like that.

 Picking the right trailer that’s both cost-effective and meets all of your trucking requirements doesn’t have to be complicated.
-Contact us at Cowtown Express to see how we can help you with your future shipments.
+Get a freight transportation quote at DFW trucking company to see how we can help you with your future shipments.